vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 ### Downloading API specifications

-Our API reference documentation is built using the [Open API 3.0 (OAS 3.0)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) standard.
+Our API reference documentation is built using the [OpenAPI 3.0 (OAS 3.0)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) standard.

 It is possible to download the OAS 3.0 schemas in three ways, via [GitHub](#github), the [API SPEC](#api-spec) button or the [POSTMAN](#postman) button.